tlynam/interview_project/README.md

 exponential or logistic.
 Customers should only see the toggle if they enter a year greater than 1990.
 In deference to our biggest client, the default should be logistic.

+### Todd's Notes
+* I realized I should change the date columns to integers but I didn't have time
+* Interesting that sqlite requires a default for null: false columns
+  * calculation_type, :string, default: '', null: false
+  * We can omit a default for a null: false column in postgres
+* I would write more specs like for the service object methods but didn't have time